What is OPD Full Form in Medical Terms?

 Step 1: Registration

-Patients initially register themselves for consultation at the OPD desk of the hospital by providing personal details such as medical problems, symptoms, etc.
+Patients first register themselves for consultation at the OPD desk of the hospital by providing personal details, such as medical problems, symptoms, etc.

 Step 2: Consultation